 Click the Apply button …

-Once you have ticked all the checkboxes next to the plugins that you want to delete, select Delete from the Bulk Actions drop down menu …
+Once you have selected all of the plugins that you want to delete, specify Delete from the Bulk Actions dropdown menu …

-A list of all selected plugins will show up in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and remove all of the plugins listed …
+A list of all selected plugins will display in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and delete all of the plugins listed …

-In addition to the methods shown above, you can use a number of 3rd-party tools to manage your WordPress plugins.
+As well as the methods shown above, you can use a number of 3rd-party tools that help you manage your plugins.

 Health Check & troubleshooting